-‘Fortnite’ Creators Keep Fans Guessing At New Storyline Ahead Of Season Five Release
+‘Fortnite’ Creators Keep Fans Guessing At New Storyline Ahead Of Season 5 Release

 In that same trailer, fans also saw what appeared to be a shoot-out in a western town, and leaks of new patch files for the game corroborate this theory with hundreds of photos of different in-game elements such as chairs, horse troughs, wagon wheels, cacti, and other western items.

-With less than 72 hours to go, fans will simply have to wait and see what Epic Games has in store for the next iteration of its biggest selling game, but given that it currently has the highest number of active players it ever has, the developers most definitely will not want to disappoint.
+With less than 72 hours to go, fans will simply have to wait and see what Epic Games has in store for the next iteration of its biggest game, but given that it currently has the highest number of active players it ever has, the developers most definitely will not want to disappoint.